100% Kona vs Kona Blends

 To be called 100% Kona Coffee, it must be grown on farms on the slopes of Hualalai and Mauna Loa, volcanic mountains in the Kona district on the western side of the island.

 All 100% Kona Coffee will have one other thing in common: it will never be available at a low price in the marketplace due to its limited supply and high cost of production.
 If you do see an inexpensive package of coffee labeled as Kona, it’s guaranteed to be a blend with 0% to 10% Kona, and 90% to 100% coffee from another part of the world.

 Nothing tastes, smells and feels like 100% pure Kona coffee.

 - Vikram Singh -

 The biggest problem this creates for us is brand confusion.
 Companies selling Kona coffee blends can provide a product that is much cheaper than 100% Kona Coffee but still has the word Kona on the label.
-But remember: when you are drinking a cheaper Kona Coffee blend for one fourth the price of 100% Kona Coffee, what you are really drinking is cheaper coffee with a few Kona beans thrown in for flavor.
+But remember: when you are drinking a cheaper Kona Coffee blend for one fourth the price of 100% Kona Coffee, it will not have the flavor of Kona coffee.

 Why do we sell only 100% Kona Coffee?

 Because we love Kona Coffee in its purest form.
-At Pele Plantations, we only grow, sell, roast and ship 100% Kona Coffee.
-As coffee farmers, our goal is to bring the best single-estate coffee we can produce from our farm (and our neighbors’ farms) to your cup.
+At Pele Plantations, we only roast and sell 100% Kona Coffee.
+Our goal is to bring the best single-origin coffee we can source from Kona farms to your cup.